cypress-io/eslint-plugin-cypress/docs/rules/no-async-before.md

 # Prevent using async/await in Cypress test cases (no-async-tests)

-Cypress before that return a promise will cause tests to prematurely start, can cause unexpected behavior.
-An `async` function returns a promise under the hood, so a before using an `async` function might also error.
+Cypress commands that return a promise may cause side effects in before/beforeEach hooks, possibly causing unexpected behavior.

 ## Rule Details